Critical Reviews in Immunology

 Critical Reviews in Immunology is a bimonthly scientific journal published by Begell House covering the field of immunology.
-The editor-in-chief is M. Zouhair Atassi.
+The editor-in-chief is Subramaniam Malarkannan.

 Abstracting and indexing

 The journal is abstracted and indexed in BIOSIS Previews, Current Contents/Life Science, MEDLINE/PubMed, and the Science Citation Index.
 According to the Journal Citation Reports, its 2016 impact factor is 2.327, ranking it 106th out of 150 journals in the category "Immunology".

+As of 2024, the Journal Impact Factor is 0.8, ranking it in the latest quartile of the category "Immunology".